IBM-Cloud/terraform-provider-ibm/website/docs/r/app_domain_shared.html.markdown

 * `name` - (Required, string) The name of the domain.
 * `router_group_guid` - (Optional, string) The GUID of the router group.
+* `tags` - (Optional, array of strings) Set tags on the application shared domain instance.

+**NOTE**: `Tags` are managed locally and not stored on the IBM Cloud service endpoint at this moment.

 ## Attributes Reference